 WPCandy is a popular blog about WordPress that includes a gallery of excellent WordPress-powered sites.

-Unmatched Style is one of my favorite galleries, and fortunately they include a tag for WordPress sites so you can easily separate them from the rest of the gallery.
+Unmatched Style is one of my favorite galleries, and fortunately they include a

 With over 300 designs in the WordPress category, CSS Glance is certainly an excellent place for inspiration.
 Also, CSS Glance is up-to-date and regularly adding new designs.